sjsu-library/unionist/_items/unionist--text-0176.md

 source: The Unionist
 subject: Abolition; Canterbury Female Academy
 type: Text
-category: Unionist full issue 1833-12-19
+category: Unionist content
 articleType:
 volume: '1'
 issue: '20'
 transcription: MARRIED, At Waltham, Mass., on Tuesday morning 16<sup>th</sup>inst. by Rev. Bernard Whitman; Mr. Geo.
-W. Benson, of Providence, R.I., to Miss <br>Catharine Stetson, of the former place.
+W. Benson, of Providence, R.I., to Miss<br>Catharine Stetson, of the former place.
 scholarlyNotes:
 commentary: George W. Benson was one of the endorsors of the Canterbury Female Academy,